ctlst-tech/c172atom/README.md

 ## Run it

+0. Make sure you have all submodules inited and updated: ```git submodule update --init --recursive```
 1. Run ```make prebuild``` to generate code of atomic functions
 2. Build **catom** runner by ```make catom``` command
 3. Copy ```rig/flightgear/*.xml``` to ```Protocol``` dir inside your FlightGear installation